Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography: High frequency approximate solution to the wave equation

-Due to the uniqueness of the solution of \eqref{req:hamiltonianEta}, $(x(t), \nabla\phi(x(t)))$ is a bicharacteristic pair of $H$ with $p(t) = \nabla\phi(x(t))$.
-This bicharacteristic pair can be interpreted as follows: $x(t)$ represents the \textit{trajectory} in the domain, while the slowness vector $p(t)$ is the direction of propagation at each point along the trajectory.
-Furthermore, for $\phi(t,x) = \phi(x(t))$ the eikonal equation \eqref{req:eikonal} implies a linear relation between the time and phase
+Due to the uniqueness of the solution of \eqref{req:hamiltonianEta}, \rB{applying the method of characteristics we find that} $(x(t), \nabla\phi(x(t)))$ is a bicharacteristic pair of $H$ with $p(t) = \nabla\phi(x(t))$.
+This pair can be interpreted as follows: $x(t)$ represents the \textit{trajectory} in the domain, while the slowness vector $p(t)$ is the direction of propagation at each point along that trajectory.
+Furthermore, for $\phi(t,x) = \phi(x(t))$ the eikonal equation \eqref{eq:eikonalFreq} implies a linear relation between the time and phase

 The independence of bicharacteristic pairs (corresponding to different initial conditions for the bicharacteristic system \eqref{req:hamiltonianEta}) naturally accommodates multiple phase solutions, in contrast to the inherently single phased viscosity solution (first time of arrival).
 The system of ODEs (\ref{req:hamiltonianEta}) is numerically solved using a 2nd order Runge-Kutta method.
-The details of the interpolation between the Cartesian and ray based grids are given in Appendix \ref{app}.
+The details of the interpolation between the Cartesian and ray based grids are given in \ref{app}.

-\paragraph{Alternative parametrization of the Hamiltonian} The system of ODEs (\ref{req:hamiltonianEta}) pa\-ra\-me\-trizes the ray trajectories with the propagation time $t$.
-Other popular parametrizations are possible, such as for instance the arclength.
-Taking the change of variables